Filter

 Details

-The bandwidth frequency for low-pass, high-pass and bandpass filters, specified as a positive real scalar or a positive ascending vector of two values.
-Depending on the filter type, the accepted value types and values by default differ:
+The bandwidth frequency for low-pass, high-pass, and bandpass filters, specified as a positive real scalar or a positive ascending vector of two values.
+Depending on the filter type, the accepted value types and default values vary.:

 ---|---|---|